open-austin/open-austin.github.io/about/index.md

 The board members of our nonprofit are:
 - Matt Carey – President
 - Victoria O’Dell – Vice President
-- James Mensch - Treasurer
+- Steve Harrison - Treasurer
 - Mateo Clarke – Secretary

 ---